Information About Andrew - Eastleigh tutor - (6 reviews)

 I offer tuition during the term time and throughout the School/College holidays.

 The prices shown are for weekday tutoring, during the day time.
-Evening tuition is charged at £60/hour.
+Regular evening tuition is charged at £60/hour.

 The removal of January modules, and AS exams in several sixth-form Colleges, mean it is more important than ever for students to be thoroughly prepared for their final exams.
 My Masters in Education looked at the factors that lead to outstanding exam outcomes in sixth-form biology students with a particular focus on the techniques that help students: